AndyEveritt/ASMBL/docs/usage/materials.md

 Material | Usage Advised | Comments
 -------- | ------------- | --------
-PLA | No | Melts too much when cutting, causes the cutter to gunk up and strands of plastic to be left on/around part.
+Spoolworks MatX (ASA) | Yes | Cuts well, produces a nice finish.
+Recommended material choice PEEK | Yes | Performs beautifully
-MatX (ASA) | Yes | Cuts well, produces a nice finish.
-Recommended material choice EDGE (PET) | - | -
+Spoolworks PLA | No | Melts too much when cutting, causes the cutter to gunk up and strands of plastic to be left on/around part.
-XT-CF20 | - | -
+XT-CF20 | No | Melts and causes accelerated wear to end mill Luvocom 3F PET CF 9870 BK | No | Cuts well, but wears out end mills very very quickly Spoolworks EDGE (PET) | - | -